NukhuGama/Digital_Image_Processing/README.md

 ### 9. Erosion and Dilation
 ### 10. Lossless Image

-The program is not good enough, I'm trying hard to update as soon as possible
+The program and its design are not good enough, I'm trying hard to update as soon as possible